vriist/Java-Progress/README.md

-# Java-Progress
+# Java Progress
-This is a huge collection of many random different programs to test my skills of java at the time.
+This is a huge collection of many random programs to test my Java skills at the time.